 COVID-19 is a disease caused by the SARS-CoV-2 novel coronavirus.
-To learn more about the symptoms of COVID-19 and how it spreads, visit the BC Centre for Disease Control (the "BC CDC").
+To learn more about the symptoms of COVID-19 and how it spreads, visit the Government of Canada's Public Health Agency's COVID-19 Prevention & Risks page and BC Centre for Disease Control (the "BC CDC").
 A BC COVID-19 self-assessment tool is available for anyone that develops symptoms and can be used to help determine whether an individual needs further assessment or testing for COVID-19.